foureyes/flawless-hacks-2017-git/index.md

 </section>

 <section markdown="block">
-## Let's Ask our Computer Deal With Managing our Source Code 🙃
+## Let's Ask our Computer to Deal With Managing our Source Code 🙃

 #### (by using software made for managing your source code)
 </section>